Las Vegas is the largest city in Nevada and famed around the world for its many casinos.

 The city is one of the newer urban areas in the US and its population grew significantly to house workers building the Hoover Dam.

-When gambling was legalized in Nevada in 1931 many casinos sprang up to entertain the workers, and since then it has become one of the most popular tourist destinations in the world.
+When gambling was legalized in Nevada in 1931 many casinos sprang up to entertain the workers, and since then it has become one of the most popular places to travel in the world.

 In this article you’ll discover the 23 best things to do in Las Vegas.